 What Hasn’t Changed

 The good news is the final version of the new tax bill keeps in place some key provisions, including the American Opportunity Tax Credit (AOTC).
-The AOTC allows those financing a four-year college education to deduct up to $2,500 in interest payments on their federal tax returns, with a maximum benefit of $625 per year.
+The AOTC allows those financing a four-year college education to receive a tax credit up to $2,500 in qualified education expenses per student on their federal tax returns.
 This tax credit is still available to those who meet the following income limits:

-There is also no tax on tuition waivers for graduate students or employer tuition assistance programs, and the Lifetime Learning Credit also remains tax-free.
+There is also no tax on employer tuition assistance programs up to $5,250 per year or tuition waivers for graduate students, and the Lifetime Learning Credit remains unchanged.